 How to Reheat Pulled Pork in 5 Different Ways

-As I mentioned before, there are 5 different ways you can try to reheat your pulled pork.
+As I mentioned before, there are 5 different ways you can try by yourself.
 You can use the one that fits your needs.

-The first method and the quickest one to reheat your pulled pork is by using your microwave.
+The first method and the quickest one is by using your microwave.

-I know that it may sound unhealthy reheating pork using microwave and I shudder just thinking about using it on smoked meats, but there is a proper way to do it.
+I know that it may sound unhealthy reheating food using microwave and I shudder just thinking about using it on smoked meats, but there is a proper way to do it.

 Step 1) As I said in the upper section, first you need to retain the juices from original smoking or cooking.